djotaku/adventofcode/2015/Day_01/README.md

+To read the story-version at AoC go [here](https://adventofcode.com/2015/day/1)

 # Part 1

 An opening parenthesis, (, means he should go up one floor, and a closing parenthesis, ), means he should go down one floor.